 Tooth erosion is one of the problems that can happen if you suffer from an eating disorder such as bulimia or acid reflux.
 A Palatal Onlay procedure solves this problem, so all areas are repaired appropriately and healthily.

 Advantages of Palatal Veneers

-- Palatal veneers come in two types of materials (porcelain and resin), both durable and last longer than dental crowns or fillings.
+- Palatal veneers come in two types of materials (porcelain and resin), both durable and lasting longer than dental crowns or fillings.

 - The dentist will remove the damaged portion of the tooth and reshape it.
-They will then bind the onlay to the tooth to preserves its structure.
+They will then bind the onlay to the tooth to preserve its structure.

 - The teeth become more susceptible to tooth decay and other oral health problems over time.
 These can be protected with onlay treatments, which reduce the need for various treatments in the future.

-- Onlays provide a tight, secure fit that allows patients to talk and eat more comfortably and decrease the risk of bacteria seeping into teeth.
+- Onlays provide a tight, secure fit that allows patients to talk and eat more comfortably and decreases the risk of bacteria seeping into teeth.

 - Some people may be concerned about the aesthetic aspect of dental restoration.
 For this reason, onlays can be a good choice.
 They will match your natural teeth, and they’re also stain-resistant.

 - A dental filling is more convenient than a crown or palatal onlays since the process takes place in a single visit.
 On the other hand, an onlay entails two appointments.
 In the first appointment, your dentist prepares and takes impressions of your teeth.
 A temporary restoration option is available at this time as well.
 The dentist will remove this temporary work at the second appointment and place an onlay in its place.
 It is then polished before you leave their dental office.